expo/expo/docs/pages/workflow/already-used-react-native.md

 ## Deploying to the App / Play Store

 When you're ready, you can run `expo build:ios` or `expo build:android` and Expo will build your app and output a link to the binary required for you to submit.
-Then you can use something like Application Loader for iOS, or directly upload an APK for Android.
+Then you can use something like [Transporter](https://apps.apple.com/app/transporter/id1450874784) for iOS, or directly upload an APK for Android.

 If you prefer to build your app on your own machine, you can [follow these steps](https://github.com/expo/expo#standalone-apps).